yangye1098/vim-ipynb/README.md

 # Requirement

 1. vim with python3 integrated
-2. vim-pandoc and vim-pandoc-syntax plugin for converting .ipynb files to  grammar support
+2. vim-pandoc and vim-pandoc-syntax plugin for converting .ipynb files and grammar support

 # Features